eddiephiri/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion: Delets my_first_directory
 10-back: Changes the working directory to the previous one
 11-lists: Lists all files in current working directory, followed by all files in parent directory to the current working directory, and finally lists all files in the /boot directory
+12-file_type: Prints the file type of iamafile from /tmp